algosup/2023-2024-project-3-virtual-processor-team-8/Documents/Technical-Specification.md

 - Declarations of various test functions specific to the interpreter functionality.

 **Usage:**
-Included in `interpreter_test.c`, this header file organizes the test suite for the interpreter.
+Included in `tests_interpreter.c`, this header file organizes the test suite for the interpreter.
 It ensures a systematic approach to testing each aspect of the interpreter's functionality, from individual instruction execution to full program simulation.

-## 3.4 Main
+## 3.3 Main

 [*(Back to top)*](#toc)

-### 3.4.1 `main.c`
+### 3.3.1 `main.c`

 This file serves as the entry point of the program.
 It integrates the components of scraping, parsing, and interpreting, providing a cohesive workflow for executing the custom assembly language.
 The `main.c` file orchestrates the overall process from reading the assembly code file to executing it and displaying the results.